TCP congestion control

-Transmission Control Protocol (TCP) uses a network congestion-avoidance algorithm that includes various aspects of an additive increase/multiplicative decrease (AIMD) scheme, along with other schemes including slow start and congestion window (CWND), to achieve congestion avoidance.
+Transmission Control Protocol (TCP) uses a congestion control algorithm that includes various aspects of an additive increase/multiplicative decrease (AIMD) scheme, along with other schemes including slow start and a congestion window (CWND), to achieve congestion avoidance.
 The TCP congestion-avoidance algorithm is the primary basis for congestion control in the Internet.
 Per the end-to-end principle, congestion control is largely a function of internet hosts, not the network itself.
 There are several variations and versions of the algorithm implemented in protocol stacks of operating systems of computers that connect to the Internet.

-To avoid congestive collapse, TCP uses multi-faceted congestion-control strategy.
+To avoid congestive collapse, TCP uses a multi-faceted congestion-control strategy.
 For each connection, TCP maintains a CWND, limiting the total number of unacknowledged packets that may be in transit end-to-end.
 This is somewhat analogous to TCP's sliding window used for flow control.

 Additive increase/multiplicative decrease

 The additive increase/multiplicative decrease (AIMD) algorithm is a closed-loop control algorithm.
-AIMD combines linear growth of the congestion window with an exponential reduction when a congestion takes place.
+AIMD combines linear growth of the congestion window with an exponential reduction when congestion occurs.
 Multiple flows using AIMD congestion control will eventually converge to use equal amounts of a contended link.